-Westfield The Shoppes at Carlsbad Commercial Area
+The Shoppes at Carlsbad Commercial Area

-2-P.85-86 Promote redevelopment or reuse of the Westfield mall as a vital, community-wide commercial destination, and encourage a pedestrian orientation.
-Leverage the city's parking-lot ownership and work collaboratively with The Shoppes' owner to encourage develop a minimum 993 dwelling units residential uses to be part of the land use mix.
+2-P.85 Promote redevelopment or reuse of the mall as a vital, community-wide commercial destination, and encourage a pedestrian orientation.
+Leverage the city's parking-lot ownership and work collaboratively with The Shoppes' owner to develop a minimum 993 dwelling units to be part of the land use mix.

-Sunny Creek Residential Commercial
+Sunny Creek Residential

-- 2-P.86-87 Foster development of this site as a mix of multi-family residential dwellings and a local neighborhood-serving shopping center that provides daily goods and services for the surrounding neighborhoods at medium and high densities. - a.
-The location of commercial and residential R-15 and R-30 uses/land use designations shall be determined through review and approval of a site development plan. - b.
-The area of land utilized for a local shopping center R-30 residential shall be a minimum of 8 acres in size. - c.A total of 115 dwelling units have been allocated to the site for growth management purposes (based on 9.6 acres developed at the minimum density of 12 dwelling units per acre pursuant to Housing Element Appendix B) The R-15 portion of the site shall develop at a minimum density of 12 dwelling units per acre. - dc.
-Residential and commercial uses should be integrated in a walkable setting.
+- 2-P.86 Foster development of this site as a mix of multi-family residential dwellings at medium and high densities. - a.
+The location of R-15 and R-30 uses/land use designations shall be determined through review and approval of a site development plan. - b.
+The area of land utilized for a R-30 residential shall be a minimum of 8 acres in size. - c.
+The R-15 portion of the site shall develop at a minimum density of 12 dwelling units per acre.